About

 The BC Women's Provincial Milk Bank is proudly affiliated with the following organizations:

 The BC Women's Provincial Milk Bank is overseen by the milk bank coordinator, a registered nurse and lactation consultant.
 Donor screening is completed by nurse/lactation consultants who work in the BC Women's Lactation Service & Provincial Milk Bank.
 The milk bank clerk is the first contact for perspective donors.
-They organize, facilitate and manages all of the donors paperwork and files.
+They organize, facilitate and manage all of the donor paperwork and files.
 The processing and physical allocation of milk is done by milk bank technicians who work in the Milk Bank which is on-site at BC Women's Hospital.

 For more information, please contact us.